vatervonacht/podcasts/walter-block-email.md

 Can you tell us about the latest research topics that we can look forward to seeing published in the near future by you and by your students?

-Are there any books in the works?
+Are there any books or other projects in the works?

 Walter, where should people go to find out more about you and your work?

 #### Wrap Up
-Walter, thank you for carving time out of your busy schedule to spend with us.
+Walter, it's been a delight to have you on the show, and thank you for carving time out of your busy schedule to spend with us.

 ### Outro - Will be recorded and edited later.
 ...
-Everyone, please remember to check out the show notes page at uncommonlylibertarian.com/2.
+Everyone, please remember to check out the show notes page at uncommonlylibertarian.com/2 ....